 Small towel warming cabinet that you can store and use almost anywhere.
-Cabinet contains a full-size padded heating element to ensure a consistent heat is applied to all of the towels inside.
-Cabinet style maintains a consistent 150-160 degrees.
-Good price point.
+Cabinet contains a full-size padded heating element to ensure that consistent heat is applied to all towels inside.
+Cabinet style maintains a consistent 150°F to 160°F. Good price.

-Only holds 12 small washcloth sized towels, so not made for heating multiple bath towels.
+Only holds 12 small washcloths; not made for heating multiple bath towels.

 This wall-mounted unit heats up quickly, warming a towel in as little as 15 minutes.
 If you'd like to use it as a dryer, it takes between 2 to 8 hours.
 The thermostat keeps the unit from exceeding 149ºF so towels will not scorch.